algae514/codeassist/project_structure.md

   - Show messages from the conversation
   - Handle user input
   - Submit messages
+  - Display welcome message for new chats
 - **When to modify**:
   - Changing the chat UI
   - Fixing message display issues
   - Enhancing the chat input experience
+  - Modifying the new chat experience

 #### `/src/renderer/components/Sidebar.js`
 - **Purpose**: Display chat list and application controls